-Through the help of the Commuter Service Office, commuter students are kept informed, provided special assistance and encouraged to take full advantage of campus resources and the cocurricular activities of the college.
+Through the help of the Commuter Service Office (located in Student Activities), commuter students are kept informed, provided special assistance and encouraged to take full advantage of campus resources and the co-curricular activities of the college.
+Commuters are also assigned a Commuter Assistant who holds office hours dedicated to commuter students.

 Jane P. Batten Student Center: For both the resident and commuter student the Jane P. Batten Student Center is full of exciting activities.
 The \$18.6 million center is home to a spacious fitness center featuring dozens of weight machines, bikes, Stairmasters and other equipment; an eight lane swimming pool complemented by a ten person jacuzzi and saunas; three racquetball courses; an indoor elevated jogging track; a convocation center/gymnasium; a practice gymnasium; a rock climbing wall; the Marlin Grille; and the Scribner Bookstore.